neurobagel/documentation/docs/api.md

 # The Neurobagel API

-The Neurobagel API, hosted at [https://api.neurobagel.org/](https://api.neurobagel.org/), is a REST API that interfaces with Neurobagel's own running knowledge graph instance.
+## Introduction

+Neurobagel has two flavours of APIs that can be deployed: **node API** and **federation API**.

-The API formulates SPARQL queries to the graph from a set of user-defined parameters and processes returned query results into a user-friendly format.
+- A [Neurobagel node API (n-API)](https://github.com/neurobagel/api) formulates SPARQL queries based on a set of user-defined parameters to a single connected graph database, and processes returned query results into a user-friendly format.
+- A [Neurobagel federation API (f-API)](https://github.com/neurobagel/federation-api) lets the user sends a single query to _each_ node API it is aware of, and collects and combines the decentralized responses into a single set of query results.

+More information on how each API flavour is used can be found on the pages [setting up a graph](infrastructure.md) and [setting up local federation](federate.md).

-Neurobagel's query tool ([https://query.neurobagel.org](https://query.neurobagel.org)) queries the Neurobagel graph by sending requests to the API.
+Neurobagel's query tool provides a GUI for querying one or more Neurobagel graphs by sending requests to a Neurobagel API instance (n-API OR f-API).
-However, HTTP requests can also be sent directly to the Neurobagel API.
+However, HTTP requests can also be sent directly to a Neurobagel API (node or federation).

+## Public Neurobagel APIs

-An independent local or institutional deployment of the API is also possible to interface with a local or restricted graph (see section on [setting up a graph](infrastructure.md)).
+In addition to supporting independent local/institutional deployments (i.e., instances) of the Neurobagel API, which can interface with a local or restricted graph, Neurobagel also hosts its own public instances of a node API and a federation API.

-## Quickstart
+[https://api.neurobagel.org/](https://api.neurobagel.org/) is a public, Neurobagel-hosted node API that interfaces with Neurobagel's own running graph instance containing harmonized datasets from the [OpenNeuro](https://openneuro.org/) platform.

+## Sending a request to a Neurobagel API directly
-Queries of the knowledge graph can be submitted via direct requests to the API using the `https://api.neurobagel.org/query/` endpoint.
+Cohort queries of a specific Neurobagel graph database can be submitted via direct requests to the corresponding node API using the `/query` endpoint, e.g. `https://api.neurobagel.org/query/`
 Specific query parameters are defined using key-value pairs in the URL following `/query/`.

-**Example: "I want to query for only female participants in the graph."**
+**Example: "I want to query for only female participants in the OpenNeuro graph."**

 The URL for such a query would be `https://api.neurobagel.org/query/?sex=snomed:248152002`, where `snomed:248152002` is a controlled term from the SNOMED CT vocabulary corresponding to female sex.